OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:24

-She makes linen garments and sells them, and supplies the merchants with sashes.
+She crafts linen garments and sells them, and provides the merchants with sashes.

 ## Proverbs 31:25